dmccreary/moving-rainbow/guide/programming.md

 # Moving Rainbow Programmer's Guide
-This guide assumes you are somewhat familiar with hooking up your LED strip to your Arduino and are ready to learn how to program the LED strip.
+This guide assumes you are somewhat familiar with Arduino programming and using the setup() and loop() functions.
+It assuems you have hooked up your LED strip to your Arduino and are ready to learn how to program the LED strip.

 This programming guide will cover:
 - How to use the setup and loop functions
 - How to set the color of a pixel
 - How to use a for loop to change all the colors in the strip
 - How to use the delay function slow down your patterns
 - How to create and use functions
-- How to use various such as the if/then/else to conditionally turn on pixels
+- How to use various such as the if/then/else statements to conditionally turn on pixels

 ## Getting Started
 ### Setup and Loop